florent-blanvillain/grails-ember-templates-precompiler/README.md

 ## Template Names

-Template names are based on the resource relative paths.
+Template names are based on `web-app` relative paths.
-If the relative path to the `web-app` directory is `js/ember-app/templates/foo.embbars`, then the template name will be `js/ember-app/templates/user`.
+If the relative path is `js/ember-app/templates/user.embbars`, then the template name will be `"js/ember-app/templates/user"`.
 The `.embbars` extension is of course removed.
 The `templatesRoot` config value should be used to customize this name to your needs.
-For example, adding
+For example, setting

     grails.resources.mappers.emberhandlebars.templatesRoot = 'js/ember-app/templates'